Tag Archives: Mayan Astrology

 Ixchel empties the water jar, washing away the old world in order to bring in the new.
 From the Dresden Codex

-While most healing roles within the Maya world do not seem to be gender specific, one is.
+While most healing roles do not seem to be gender specific, within the Maya world, one is.
 Both women and men may be healers, prayer makers, herbalists and diviners, only women will become midwives.
 Kawok is the energy of the midwife.
 Kawok helps to clear the obstructions from the birth process, in some ways it actually represents the birth process.
 Kawok brings the new into the world.
 In the Mayan cross, Kawok, the birth process finishes the sequence which starts with Aq’ab’al (conception) and moves through B’atz (gestation.)
 In the sequence of the calendar, Kawok precedes Ajpu.
 Ajpu represents the resurrection of the maize lord, also the creation of the world.
 Kawok creates the conditions for that to happen, the rain which brings forth the sprouting of the maize.

 In its storm aspect, Kawok can be destructive, although it is a destruction which allows a new creation to happen.
 Kawok energy can give rise to some tempestuous situations, it can be a day which can give people a rough ride, although this may be for the eventual good.
 It is a day to ask for the gentle rain to bless your crops, and for the harsh rain to stop.
 It is a day which washes away the old and outworn in life, so that the new growth, life and divinity may emerge.